-Under the Hood Ford's Duratec 3.0-liter V-6 produces 203 horsepower and 207 pounds-feet of torque.
+Ford's Duratec 3.0-liter V-6 produces 203 horsepower and 207 pounds-feet of torque.
 A CVT is standard.
 Operating without any gears, the CVT unit uses two variable-size pulleys, connected by a chain, to transfer engine power to the drive wheels.
 The Freestyle can be equipped with front- or all-wheel drive.

-Safety All-disc antilock brakes are standard.
+All-disc antilock brakes are standard.
 Ford's optional Safety Canopy side curtain-type airbag system provides head protection in all three rows.

-Driving Impressions Ford's V-6 and CVT work beautifully to deliver eager acceleration with utter smoothness.
+Ford's V-6 and CVT work beautifully to deliver eager acceleration with utter smoothness.
 Overall performance might trail vehicles with a conventional automatic transmission, but the Freestyle passes and merges with quick responses.

 Ride comfort is generally good, though it's closer to that of an SUV than a traditional wagon.
 Handling is ordinary but satisfactory.